 Sometimes the packaging itself will hold the key.
 On plastic, look for the “Resin ID Code” (sometimes mistaken for a recycling number).
 Plastics #1 (PET), #2 (HDPE), and #5 (PP) can go in your recycling.
 Anything #6 is polystyrene (PS) and should be thrown in the trash.
 On paper, such as a paper coffee cup, look for the word “compostable” or the BPI logo.

-During a Packaging Fair in 2016, the following presentation was given to help food establishments understand the requirements of the Zero Waste Packaging Ordinance.
+During a packaging fair in 2016, a Zero Waste Packaging Ordinance overview presentation was given to help food establishments understand the requirements of the Zero Waste Packaging Ordinance.
 Local businesses and business associations may contact Public Works to request a presentation for their next meeting.

 Businesses with questions about the new ordinance are encouraged to contact Emily Barker, solid waste program specialist, at 952.924.2187 or firstname.lastname@example.org.